-Navajo Reservation
+Navajo History

 Historically, the story of the "Dineh" people (as they are named in the Navajo language) is one mired with tragedy, yet restored by faith and endurance.
-In the 1860s, the Navajo population was decimated during the "Long Walk," the forced mass exodus onto federally designated reservations.
+In the 1860s, the Navajo population was decimated during the "Long Walk," that forced mass exodus onto federally designated reservations.
 The tribal nation was reduced to 8000 citizens.
 However, today the Navajo Nation is 210,000 strong.

 The tribal government was formed in 1923.
 Its structure is comprised of an elected tribal chairman, vice chairman and 88 council delegates that represent 109 local units.
 The main sources of revenue for the Navajo Nation are through tourism, natural resource extraction, and agriculture.